 I’m always grabbing things like a few pounds of potatoes.

 New herbs to try.

-When it comes to meats, chicken, eggs and cheese I prefer buying local and organic from the farmer’s market.
+Regarding meats, chicken, eggs, and cheese, I prefer buying local and organics from the farmer’s market.

 You will naturally find yourself buying less canned and prepackaged items and wanting to buy the best of everything for your ingredients.

-During your grocery shopping, don’t be afraid to ask the butchers or farmers questions pertaining to your purchases.
+Don’t be afraid to ask the butchers or farmers questions about your purchases during your grocery shopping.

 Being a smart consumer means being an informed consumer.

 So don’t be afraid to ask questions about your food purchases.

 Most often, ethical farmers are pretty proud of the work that goes into the harvest they produce.

 And usually gladly enjoy sharing about the processes they use.